 Households may have been exposed to several types of shocks in the recent past, and this may affect their production decisions, as there may be some learning from these shocks.
 The main types of shocks are droughts, and households may have gained insights into the performance of different maize varieties after such shocks.
 Shocks may also have affected farmers' liquidity, their endowments, and the needs of households, and thus, they may have indirectly affected input decisions and technology choices.

-We asked households about their shock experiences during the last four years (2009-2012) and include a measure of the number of shocks and become more willing to adopt new technologies that make them better able to handle the types of uncertainties they face.
-It is also possible that the shocks have locked households into the use of inferior technologies that render their production more inefficient and may have made them more vulnerable (poverty trap).
+We asked households about their shock experiences during the last four years (2009-2012) and include a measure of the number of shocks households experienced in this period.
+It is possible that households have learned from the shocks and become more willing to adopt new technologies that make them better able to handle the types of uncertainties they face.
+It is also possible that the shocks have locked households into the use of inferior technologies that render their production more inefficient and may have made them more vulnerable.